ebronson68/wallpaper-downloader/README.md

-# random
+# wallpapers.py

+description: Download the top wallpapers for the day off of Reddit to a directory and delete files older than a day.

-requirement: have to create virtual environment if you're on one of the new Apple M1 MacBook Pros
+prerequisites: have to create virtual environment if you're on one of the new Apple M1 MacBook Pros

 running wallpapers.py: